Grief over loss of pet

 There was a pet that lived at my parents' home since I was a child.
 He passed away over a year ago, and sometimes I still dream about him.
 How do I move past his death?
 Thanks you for your time.

-After losing a pet, it is normal to feel angry, sad, guilty, and/or confused.
+After losing a pet, it's absolutely normal to feel angry, sad, guilty, or confused.
 Grieving is a personal and highly individual experience, and the time frame of “moving past” the death can vary from weeks to years.
 Some people find grief comes in stages, while others find that grief is more cyclical, coming in waves, or a series of highs and lows.
-Either way, you should never feel guilty or ashamed about grieving for an animal friend.
 While there is no single right or wrong way to deal with grief, there are many healthy ways to move the healing process along.
 Here are a few helpful tips for dealing with the loss:

 - Be patient with yourself.
 Allow the process to naturally unfold.
-The grieving process cannot be forced or hurried, and there is no "normal" length for grieving.
-While some pet owners take just a few weeks or months, others may take longer — and that is totally fine.
+The grieving process can't be forced or hurried, and there is no "normal" length for grieving.
+While some pet owners take just a few weeks or months, others may take longer—and that is totally fine.

 - Celebrate the life of your pet.
-There are plenty of ways to remember the good memories, such as preparing a memorial, making a photo album or scrapbook, planting a tree in your pet’s memory, or writing poems, stories, or letters to your pet.
-What a better way to celebrate the joy that your pet brought to the world!
+There are plenty of ways to remember the good memories, such as preparing a memorial, keeping your pets collar and tags (if they had one), making a photo album or scrapbook, planting a tree in your pet’s memory, or writing poems, stories, or letters to your pet.

 It may be helpful to reach out to family or friends who love pets, as they may be the most able to understand the love you had for your pet and provide support.
 Remember, tons of people have gone through similar experiences.
 Your veterinarian or local humane society may be able to recommend a pet loss counselor or support group.
 The Association for Pet Loss and Bereavement also has a ton of resources which you may find helpful.